 Transit operations are out of the City's direct control; however, Monroe has influence over the transportation network that Community Transit serves.
 The 2015 Transportation Plan defined transit LOS based on the amenities and access provided along corridors with transit.
 The City defines LOS for transit using a green, yellow, and red rating, where yellow is the target minimum LOS standard.
-Green transit LOS standard can be reached by providing a high level of the transit supportive amenities at major stops, installing sidewalks and marked crosswalks at all stops, and a.
-Represents average daily ridership for May 2023 provided by Community Transit.

-attracting frequent, all day transit service.
+Ways in which the green transit LOS standard can be reached include providing a high level of transit-supportive amenities at major stops; installing sidewalks and marked crosswalks at all stops; and attracting frequent, all-day transit service.
 The yellow standard includes some transit stop amenities, sidewalks, and marked crosswalks at some stops, and all-day service with headways of 30 minutes or less during the peak hour and 60 minutes or less during midday.
 Monroe has made progress towards this LOS standard with the sidewalks and connectivity of the transportation network along corridors served by transit; however, the City has not achieved the desired headways.